outaagunga/documentation/strategy-forex.md

 5. **Volume Confirmation**

-   * Entry candle volume must be > 20-period Volume SMA
+   * Volume must confirm participation, with volume exceeding the 20-period Volume SMA on the entry candle or within the surrounding 1–2 bars

 **Action:**
 → Enter **LONG** in the direction of the band walk